-Why is effective communication so important?
+Why is effective communication important in the workplace?

-As a manager, building good communication skills has profound short- and long-term benefits for your organization.
+To take it a step further, specifically as a manager, building good communication skills has profound short- and long-term benefits for your organization.
 An effective communicator is able to motivate their team to get more done with better results and fewer misunderstandings.
 And who doesn’t want fewer misunderstandings?

 7 common types of communication in the workplace

-Different communication channels are ideal for different types of communication, and depending on the type of information being conveyed can enhance — or detract — from how it is received.
+Different communication channels are ideal for different types of communication.
+Depending on the type of information being conveyed, those different channels can enhance — or detract — from how it is received.
 An effective communicator will develop different skills and tools to match the type of communication needed.

 Leaders often deliver one-way communications to their teams.
 The goal may be to inform or update, such as a memo about a new company policy or a change in direction.
 Leaders also often communicate to persuade, encourage, and inspire commitment.
 They often communicate through stories more than data.

-Communicating with customers can run the entire gamut discussed above, from one-offs to many, in-person, virtual, spoken, or written, formal to ad hoc.
+Communicating with customers can run the entire gamut discussed above, from one-offs to face-to-face, virtual, spoken, or written, formal to ad hoc.
 In general, all of the considerations of communication among employees go double for customers.
 Be deliberate and plan your messages to provide what your customer needs, in the way they prefer, and create a positive impression for the company and the product.

 Informal communications include the emails and chats you engage in all day: making requests, asking for information, responding to requests, and giving or receiving support and guidance.
 In addition to moving the work of the organization forward, these informal communications have secondary objectives of forming social connections, building culture, establishing trust, and finding common ground.